luisacutillo78/RbasicStats/README.md

 In this particular case we will be using the R programming language for the data exploration/analysis.

-Before satating you need to visit the #Getting Started# section (developed by Tania Allard): http://bitsandchips.me/BAD_days/about/
+Before starting you need to visit the #Getting Started# section (developed by Tania Allard): http://bitsandchips.me/BAD_days/about/

 The first two classes are focused on descriptive statistics and ada visualization.
 The corresponding set of notebooks are: <br>